ManiBAJPAI22/RPS_game/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - MetaMask or another Web3 wallet
-- Some test ETH on your preferred network
+- Some test ETH on your Sepolia network

 ## Installation